Solving bedtime battles tips for parents with toddlers and school aged children

 Here are some scientifically-backed techniques that can make bedtime routines with your young child or toddler less challenging, thereby enhancing the quality of sleep for the entire family.

-Daylight Saving survival guide Reading Toddler sleep issues: 5 signs and how to handle them 8 minutes Next When can my baby sleep through the night without a feeding?
+Daylight Saving survival guide Reading Toddler sleep issues: 5 signs and how to handle them 8 minutes Next When can newborns sleep on their stomach safely?

 Hello, Nanit community.
 I’m Michelle Tangeman, a mom of two young children, licensed Marriage and Family Therapist and Board Certified Behavior Analyst.
 With two children under five, I understand first hand the struggles that come up at bedtime.
 I’ll be sharing some scientifically-backed techniques that can make bedtime routines with your young child or toddler less challenging, thereby enhancing the quality of sleep for the entire family.